Transactions

 - Add the generated signature to the transaction instance.

-Most SDKs implement the above transaction signature-generating process and encapsulate them into an interface for developers to call.
-Taking tronweb as an example, users can directly call the sign method to complete the transaction signature.
+Most SDKs implement the above transaction signature-generating process and encapsulate the steps into an interface for developers.
+Taking TronWeb as an example, users can directly call the signing method to complete the transaction signature.

 const signedTxn = await tronWeb.trx.sign(unsignedTxn, privateKey);